mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week1.md

 ### IP restriction custom rule

-For this project and ease of demonstration and testing, we shall create a IP restriction custom rule.
+For this project and ease of demonstration and testing, I shall create a IP restriction custom rule.
 The rule will when enabled, allow only one IP address to access the Azure Front Door domain all other addresses will receive a 403 forbidden response.

 ### Create a WAF policy using Terraform

-We will create a new configuration file named 'resource_security.tf' in our terrahome_azure module, here we shall create the WAF policy.
+I will create a new configuration file named 'resource_security.tf' in my terrahome_azure module, here I shall create the WAF policy.

-To create a WAF policy using Terraform we can use [azurerm_cdn_frontdoor_firewall_policy](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cdn_frontdoor_firewall_policy).
+To create a WAF policy using Terraform I can use [azurerm_cdn_frontdoor_firewall_policy](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cdn_frontdoor_firewall_policy).
 This resource is dependent upon Azure resource group and Azure Front Door Profile resources.

 Our policy shall contain one custom rule named 'FdWafCustRule'.
-This rule will only allow one IP address to access our Front Door Domain.
-We are doing this to best demonstate how a WAF policy works.
-The allowed IP address will be your public IP address.
-You can find your public IP address from [dnsleaktest.com](https://dnsleaktest.com/).
-Your public IP address may change frequently so best to check frequently.
+This rule will only allow one IP address to access my Front Door Domain.
+I am doing this to best demonstrate how a WAF policy works.
+The allowed IP address will be my public IP address.
+I can find my public IP address from [dnsleaktest.com](https://dnsleaktest.com/).
+My public IP address may change frequently so best to check frequently.

-We will store the IP address as an environmental variable named 'TF_VAR_my_ip_address'.
-Substitute the fake IP address with your IP address.
+I will store the IP address as an environmental variable named 'TF_VAR_my_ip_address'.
+Substitute the fake IP address with my IP address.

 ```bash
 export TF_VAR_my_ip_address="12.345.678.910" # fake IP address
 gp env TF_VAR_my_ip_address="12.345.678.910" # fake IP address
 ```

-We must now define the new variable in the root modules variables.tf files as well as the nested module terrahome_azure variables.tf
+I must now define the new variable in the root modules variables.tf files as well as the nested module terrahome_azure variables.tf

 #### variables.tf
 ```tf